Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning: Conclusion

 \section{Conclusion}

-Motivated by the increasing number of LoRA variants and the insufficient hyperparameter tuning in many studies, in this work, we conducted a systematic re-evaluation of five LoRA PEFT methods under a unified evaluation protocol.
-Based on the comprehensive hyperparameter experiments, we conclude that \textbf{improper learning rate gives a false sense of LoRA advancements}.
+Motivated by the increasing number of LoRA variants and the insufficient hyperparameter tuning in many studies, in this work, we conducted a systematic re-evaluation of ten LoRA PEFT methods under a unified evaluation protocol.
+Based on the comprehensive hyperparameter experiments, we conclude that \textbf{improper learning rates give a false sense of LoRA advancements}.
 In our studies, we also pointed out the scenarios where one might be in favor of a specific variant that, albeit likely to produce generally comparable performance, marginally outperforms other variants.
 It is worth noting that these improvements often lack universality, with vanilla LoRA frequently matching or even outperforming them.
 By elucidating the disparate optimal learning rate ranges through Hessian analysis, we hope our study encourages future PEFT research to adopt a more comprehensive hyperparameter search protocol, ensuring reliable advancements in the field.
+We also hope that the five practical heuristics derived from our experimentation will help practitioners reduce the computational burden associated with LoRA tuning.
+We acknowledge that this paper is subject to several limitations, primarily due to computational constraints, which we discuss in detail below.